CyprienFOURCROY/CoReLaTTE/readme.md

 # CoReLaTTe

-**CoReLaTTe (Complex Request over Large Tabular and Textual Data)** is a benchmark generation framework for evaluating Large Language Model (LLM) agents on tabular data reasoning tasks.
+**CoReLaTTe (Complex Request over Large Tabular and Textual Data)** is a methodology for building, with the help of AI, benchmarks for tabular question answering enriched with textual context

 Developed as part of a Master's thesis, CoReLaTTe automatically generates benchmark questions, executable solutions, and ground-truth answers from real-world datasets.
 The framework aims to provide a systematic way of evaluating how effectively LLM agents can reason over structured data using relational operations, statistical methods, and multi-step analytical workflows.

 Unlike traditional benchmark construction approaches that rely heavily on manual annotation, CoReLaTTe generates benchmark instances automatically through structured query plans that can be validated, executed, and reproduced.

+The repository also includes a pipeline for evaluating SemEval-8 (ITUNLP) on our generated benchmarks, using several LLMs (GPT-5, GPT-4.1, GPT-4.1 nano).
+This evaluation is independent of the benchmark generation step based on the CoRELaTTe methodology.
 ---

 # Overview